LebToki/Laragon-Dashboard/README.md

 2. Common paths: `C:/laragon`, `D:/laragon`, `E:/laragon`
 3. Detect from `DOCUMENT_ROOT` (if contains 'laragon')
 4. Default fallback: `C:/laragon`

+**Important Setup Note:**
+- The root `index.php` file at `C:\laragon\www\index.php` should redirect to the dashboard
+- This allows accessing the dashboard via `http://localhost/` instead of `http://localhost/Laragon-Dashboard/`
+- If you prefer direct access, you can skip modifying the root `index.php` and access the dashboard directly at `http://localhost/Laragon-Dashboard/`

 ## 📁 Project Structure